• Skip to primary navigation

 Preparation of this focaccia recipe is easy.
 However, due to resting and baking times, you need to set aside two hours before you can cut a warm, delicious slice to enjoy.
 Trust me on this one; the wait is worth it.
 This golden-brown, herbaceous bread is tender, fluffy, and everything you want from focaccia.
 Not to mention how good it smells while baking.

 Unlike many breads that require mixing bowls and extensive kneading, all you need to do here is stir the ingredients in two simple steps and then sit back and watch it rise.
 Does it really get much easier than that?
-Having made plenty of bread in my time, I can tell you it doesn’t.
+Having made this focaccia many times, I can tell you it doesn’t.

 Some recipes allow you to use your judgment when adding ingredients.
 That is not the case in baking, as you must ensure your measurements are precise.
 This is especially crucial when measuring flour to avoid getting dry, dense focaccia.
 Do not scoop the measuring cup into the flour.
 You should always use the spoon-and-level method, which entails spooning the flour into the measuring cup and then leveling it off with the back of a straight knife or spatula.